Parent Pay Parent Pay Search this website Open Mobile menu

 Reading

-As part of the art and design curriculum, reading plays an important part in pupils’ understanding of artists’ work.
-Knowing more about the artist helps develop their critical thinking skills.
-Key vocabulary is introduced when looking at artists so that pupils understand the context before reading.
-This provides definitions and accompanying visuals for each word to ensure accessibility to all.
-This approach also means that pupils are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves when they approach their work.
+Key vocabulary is introduced when starting to read new information about an artist/culture so that pupils understand the context before reading.
+This provides definitions and accompanying visuals for each word to ensure accessibility to all pupils.
+This approach also means that pupils are able to understand the new vocabulary when it is used in teaching and learning activities and apply it themselves when they approach their written work.
+When reading about an artist/culture/art movement the teacher will model effective reading, reading aloud to the class the passage of writing allowing pupils to hear the correct pronunciation of new words, pupils will then read the same passage to their partner.

 Assessment

-Art is assessed through verbal constructive feedback, with further opportunities to improve their work and ensure their skills are being developed.
-An integral part of our art and design curriculum is to encourage the pupils’s ability to annotate their own work and make decisions about techniques and materials.
+Art is also assessed through verbal constructive feedback, with further opportunities to improve their work and ensure their skills are being developed.
+An integral part of our art and design curriculum is to encourage the pupils’ ability to annotate their own work and make decisions about techniques and materials.
 An element of this will include the pupils self-assessing their own work where appropriate, highlighting successes and areas to develop.
 This will be part of usual sketchbook learning.

 Curriculum Impact